-The 22nd Annual Conference of the European Association for Machine Translation (EAMT 2020) will take place in Lisbon, Portugal, on 4–6 May 2020, in the IST Congress Center at the main campus of Instituto Superior Técnico (IST) of the University of Lisbon.
-The event is organised by Unbabel, INESC-ID and Instituto Superior Técnico.
+The 22nd Annual Conference of the European Association for Machine Translation (EAMT 2020) will take place remotely in Lisbon, Portugal, from November 3–5 2020 on 4–6 May 2020, in the IST Congress Center at the main campus of Instituto Superior Técnico (IST) of the University of Lisbon.

 We heartily appreciate the generous support of our sponsors and partners.